Skip to content

 A sweep alone isn't a trade.
 It's the first gate.

-If no iFVG forms after the sweep, there's no trade.
-This filter is what separates signal from noise.
+If no rejection forms after the sweep, there's no setup.
+This filter is what separates a valid setup from noise.

 Common Mistakes When Identifying Sweeps